-Please enjoy this transcript of my second interview with actor Jamie Foxx where he interviewed me for his radio show.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Please enjoy this transcript of my second interview with actor Jamie Foxx, where he interviewed me for his radio show.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.